alxxvine/STAIR-RUSH/README.md

 - Physics-based jumping for a "game feel" approach.

 ## Scoring
+- In Level, HUD shows `SCORE {n}` and starts as `SCORE 0` on scene load.
-- Current run steps are tracked in `StepCounter` (attach to Player).
+- Current run steps are tracked by `StepCounter` (attach to Player).
+Counts only on actual landings on stairs.
+- The very first valid landing is ignored (starting platform doesn’t count).
+- Double-count protection: the same stair cannot be counted twice.
 - High score is saved automatically in `PlayerPrefs` under key `HighScore_Steps`.
-- In Level, HUD shows only the current step count.
-- In Menu, `HighScoreText` displays the saved record.
+- In Menu, `HighScoreText` displays `BEST {n}` (space between label and number).

 ## Scene Setup
 ### Level